Optimise Your GitHub Profile: Stand Out & Get Noticed | Proven Strategies

 While navigating through various projects, developers can look through other people's code and develop a better understanding of the kind of projects they would like to contribute to.
 With GitHub’s algorithm designed to suggest projects that match a developer’s interest, a developer with a keen interest in coding can surely utilise GitHub as the means to master the craft in the long run.

 Teamwork: GitHub provides ample amount of opportunities for developers to contribute.
 These contributions appear in the repositories tab of a developer’s profile and can serve as proof of how well a developer works with others.
+Effective collaboration is highly valued in the software development industry, and GitHub's contribution tracking system helps recruiters assess a developer's ability to work in teams.

 Networking opportunities and building credibility: A good GitHub profile could mean a host of networking opportunities.
 Developers looking out for solutions to their problems can reach out to other developers for advice on their problems.